BGRicker/detest/product_requirement_document.md

 ⸻

 4. User Stories
-	1. As a developer, I want to run all my project’s CI checks with one command (detest run) so I can catch issues locally before pushing.
+	1. As a developer, I want to run all my project’s CI checks with one command (testdrive run) so I can catch issues locally before pushing.
-	2. As a developer, I want to see which jobs and steps will run (detest list) so I understand what CI expects.
+	2. As a developer, I want to see which jobs and steps will run (testdrive list) so I understand what CI expects.
-	3. As a developer, I want to selectively run only linting jobs (detest run --job lint) so I can get fast targeted feedback.
+	3. As a developer, I want to selectively run only linting jobs (testdrive run --job lint) so I can get fast targeted feedback.
 	4. As a team lead, I want CI checks enforced consistently across contributors without needing to maintain duplicate Makefiles.
 	5. As a contributor, I want minimal, readable output that tells me what failed and why, without scrolling through verbose CI logs.
 	6. As a DevOps engineer, I want Detest to honor .ruby-version or .node-version so I can detect mismatched local environments before problems occur.